victorKM/Hu-Moments/README.md

 # Hu Moments and K-Nearest Neighbors Project

-This project involves the implementation of a K-Nearest Neighbors (K-NN) algorithm combined with Hu Moments to classify image textures.
+This project involves the implementation of a K-Nearest Neighbors (K-NN) algorithm combined with Hu Moments to classify image formats.
 The program calculates Hu Moments for a set of images and uses them as features for the K-NN classifier.

 ## Project Structure